hchia93/hchia93/README.md

 ### Sniper Ghost Warrior(Contract):
 - Engine: CryEngine 3.3
-- Integrate outdated CryEngine with Curl to enable multiplayer capability.
+- Integrate outdated CryEngine with `curl` to enable multiplayer capability.
 - Worked on UI element of the game and debugging on weapon layout menu.

 ### Skull & Bones: